basic-web-components/basic-web-components/packages/basic-component-mixins/docs/SelectionAriaActive.md

 This mixin tries to address all of the above requirements.
 To that end, this mixin will assign generated IDs to any item that doesn't already have an ID.

-It will also assign a default ARIA `role` attribute of "option" to any list item that does not already have a role specified.
+ARIA relies on elements to provide `role` attributes.
+This mixin will apply a default role of "listbox" on the outer list if it doesn't already have an explicit role.
+Similarly, this mixin will apply a default role of "option" to any list item that does not already have a role specified.

 This mixin expects a set of members that manage the state of the selection:
 `applySelection`, `itemAdded`, and `selectedIndex`.
 You can supply these